wangbenchi/Shared_data/README.md

 Data.zip is for Across-trial spatial suppression in visual search

 ## Project 6
-target_code&data.zip is for target-prob learning
+target_code&data.zip is for target-prob learning, i.e., "Spatial enhancement due to statistical learning tracks the estimated spatial probability"

 ## Project 7
 data4LTM-fidelity.zip is for LTM fidelity